PACE – Post-Promotion Advancement and Career Exploration

 PACE Coaching Organizations

-We are utilizing the services of three highly regarded coaching organizations external to U-M for the PACE Pilot Coaching Program.
-Please click on the links below for more information.
+We are utilizing the services of six highly regarded coaching organizations external to U-M for the PACE Pilot Coaching Program.
+Please click on a logo below to visit each organization’s website.

 What information is needed in my PACE Pilot Coaching Program request?